 Debate around the Australian awards system has been rife recently, with some calling for the arrangement to be replaced with a deregulated labour market like New Zealand’s.

 Harris also suggested that Australia would not be moving towards a New Zealand-style deregulated labour market model.

 However, across the Tasman, New Zealand’s Productivity Commission chair Murray Sherwin said that the Kiwi market has been successful in employing people.

 “Life goes on and the markets work their way through.
 The New Zealand labour market has actually been pretty good at employing people,” he said at a Trans-Tasman Business Circle event.

 “I am really loath to attempt to even ascribe that to regulatory frameworks.
 I think a lot of it's really come down to market forces as much as anything else.”

-, Harris said that those who were campaigning to change the national regime in Australia had to prove that small businesses wanted the change.
+According to media reports, Harris said that those who were campaigning to change the national regime in Australia had to prove that small businesses wanted the change.